 The project was particularly notable for its collaborative development process, incorporating all Islamic communities, the State of Vorarlberg and the municipality of Altach.
 This helped ensure broad acceptance of what was only the second Islamic cemetery in all of Austria.
 The architectural solution and designers were chosen as part of a 2007 competition, were subsequently integrated into the wide-ranging development process and have since received international recognition.

 Bosnian artist Azra Akzamija designed the prayer room and an artistic curtain using wooden shingles inscribed with “Allah” and “Mohammed”, thereby honouring Islamic building tradition.
 A large wooden lattice made from solid oak components is also clearly visible from the entrance.

-Public access to the cemetery from 8:00 to 21:00, access to the prayer room on request.
+Public access to the cemetery from 8:00 to 21:00.
+Entry to prayer room on request.

 letzte Änderung: 28.07.2020